This post last updated on September 14th, 2022

 My aim isn’t to ruin people’s fun and simply bag on horror movies or anyone who watches them.
 If you like them, that’s your call.
 I am, however, questioning those who confess Christ as their savior yet find joy and entertainment in a genre of media that is openly demonic.

 If you’re a Christian, you have to guard against things that are spiritually dangerous.
-For the Christian, I’m looking to 1 Thessalonians 5:22 which tells us,
+For the Christian, I’m looking to 1 Thessalonians 5:22 for instruction.

 I’m also concerned about the minds and souls of people who don’t know Christ.
 People are being deceived by an unholy assault of media that, as horrific as it has become, pales in comparison to the actual spirit world that is at war around us, completely unseen.

 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.Ephesians 6:12